Why Sugar Is Your Children’s Enemy #1

 How to make the difference between good and bad carbohydrates

-You are now aware of the importance to limit the consumption of sugar of your children, and to give priority to “good” sugar over “bad” sugar.
+You are now aware of the importance to limit the consumption of sugar for your children, and to give priority to “good” sugar over “bad” sugar.

 Fructose is dangerous because it can be transformed in fat or in glucose and does not induce any satiety feeling.
 On the other hand it does not trigger the secretion of insulin.